Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/features/tft.md

 <br>

 #### Leaderboards
-When creating a [leaderboard](/en/features/leaderboards) for a specific queue rank, you can select TFT to show the best ranked TFT players of your server.
+When creating a [leaderboard](/en/features/leaderboards) for a specific queue rank, you can select `TFT` to show the best ranked TFT players of your server.
 <br>

 #### stats commands
 Your TFT rank is shown on your [stats profile](/en/commands/stats/profile) card, under `Ranked Stats`.
-The other commands are not supported for TFT
+The other commands are not supported for TFT.
 <br>

 #### Rank roles